Insider Sell: EVP and CEO of Vista, Florian Baumgartner, Sells 4

 Cimpress PLC (CMPR, Financial), a global leader in mass customization, has reported an insider transaction involving Florian Baumgartner, the Executive Vice President and CEO of Vista, a subsidiary of Cimpress.
-According to a recent SEC Filing, the insider sold 4,433 shares of the company on April 8, 2024.
-Over the past year, the insider has sold a total of 21,482 shares and has not made any purchases of the company's stock.
-This latest transaction continues a trend observed within the company, where there have been no insider buys but 14 insider sells over the same timeframe.
-On the day of the sale, shares of Cimpress PLC were trading at $97.88, valuing the company at a market cap of $2.590 billion.
-The price-earnings ratio of the company stands at 63.15, which is above both the industry median of 19.68 and the company's historical median price-earnings ratio.
-The stock's valuation, when compared to the GuruFocus Value (GF Value) of $70.61, indicates a price-to-GF-Value ratio of 1.39.
-This suggests that Cimpress PLC is significantly overvalued based on its GF Value.
-The GF Value is determined by considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates provided by Morningstar analysts.
-For investors monitoring insider activity, the recent sell by Florian Baumgartner may be of interest as it reflects ongoing insider sentiment towards the company's stock.
+According to a recent SEC Filing, the insider sold 4,432 shares of the company on April 15, 2024.
+Over the past year, the insider has sold a total of 25,914 shares and has not made any purchases of the company's stock.
+This latest transaction continues a trend observed over the past year, where there have been no insider buys but 15 insider sells for Cimpress PLC.
+On the day of the sale, shares of Cimpress PLC were trading at $92.24, valuing the company at a market cap of $2.437 billion.
+The price-earnings ratio of the company stands at 59.47, which is above both the industry median of 19.43 and the historical median for the company.
+The stock's current price also exceeds the GuruFocus Value (GF Value) of $70.64, resulting in a price-to-GF-Value ratio of 1.31, indicating that Cimpress PLC is modestly overvalued.
+The GF Value is calculated considering historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates from Morningstar analysts.
+Cimpress PLC specializes in mass customization, enabling individuals and businesses to make their products and marketing materials uniquely their own through its innovative platforms and technology.
+The company's portfolio of brands includes VistaPrint, BuildASign, National Pen, and more, serving customers across various markets worldwide.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.